-Epipolar Geometry is the intrinsic projective geometry a between two views.
+Epipolar Geometry [R1] is the intrinsic projective geometry between two views.
+See A Primer on Projective Geometry for a concise introduction.
 This knowledge becomes an interesting piece in the puzzle of estimating the 3D geometry of a given image projection and the estimated 3D model can then be applied to a myriad of meaningful real-world problems.

 To get there, we will first establish a theoretical framework on how projections are formed and realize some interesting properties.

 We will start with a very simple camera where the centre of projection is at the origin of the Euclidean Coordinate System.
 Let be the plane of projection, more simply the plane where the points in the 3D world space are projected.
 It is also called the image plane or the focal plane.